screaminglake/Whispering-Chills/README.md

 ## Buffout and Crash Logs

 If at any time you crash while playing this setup, a crash log will be produced by Buffout in your Documents\My Games\Fallout4\F4SE folder and will be named something along the lines of crash-2020-12-04-23-32-30.log.
-Please share these with me in #unofficial-modlist-support and I will attempt to troubleshoot the cause.
+Please share these with me in #unofficial-modlist-support **(update to support channel if approved as official)** and I will attempt to troubleshoot the cause.
 I haven’t come across any repeatable, avoidable crashes yet in the latest version of this modlist!

 ## Adding mods to the modlist (weapons)